Fall 2017 Registration Information

 Registering for Classes

 Once you have met with your academic advisor (Not required but recommended for graduate students), make sure there are no holds on your account and have a plan of action to create your schedule, you are ready to register.
-Please note: You can also access your hold information under the "Register for Classes - Fall 2017" portlet.
-The schedule for registration times will be posted to the Registrar's website on Monday, March 27.
+You can find your Holds by navigating to the "Register for Classes" page in NEST.
+The schedule for registration times will be posted to the Registrar's website on Monday, April 3..
 Find out how to register for classes.

 Faculty can access a walk-through on how to use Self Service Banner (SSB) to manage their class schedules.